 In April 2012, the most popular digital single in the United States was “We Are Young,” a dreamy pop anthem by the band Fun. (spelled with a period at the end).
 For a certain cohort of young people, the song represents a time when we were all a little more sanguine and hope shone a little brighter.
 “So let’s set the world on fire/ We can burn brighter than the sun,” many sang along, despite gridlock in Washington, income inequality, a bitter presidential contest and myriad other reasons to despair.

 Fun. has been defunct for several years now.
-The band’s lead singer, Nate Ruess, released his first solo album on June 16, 2015, just a day after Donald Trump announced his candidacy for president.
+The band’s lead singer, Nate Ruess, released his first solo album on June 16, 2015, the same day that Donald Trump announced his candidacy for president.
 If Fun. was one side of the coin—the story we told ourselves about hope, change and justice—then “Veep,” which premiered on HBO in April 2012, was the other, a toxic valentine to D.C. sleaze.

 “Veep,” which premiered on HBO in April 2012, was a toxic valentine to D.C. sleaze.